code-423n4/2023-12-revolutionprotocol/README.md

 ## Attack ideas (Where to look for bugs)

-*List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

 The main difference between Revolution and Nouns DAO is that we auction off community created art instead of a generated PFP.
-So - focusing on ways in which the `CultureIndex` -> `VerbsToken` -> `VerbsAuctionHouse` flow can be attacked, or DOS'd is a good start.
+So - focusing on ways in which the `CultureIndex` -> `VerbsToken` -> `VerbsAuctionHouse` flow can be attacked, or DOS'd to prevent community intent from manifesting is a good start.

 ### Where to start